phetsims/collision-lab/doc/implementation-notes.md

 This document contains notes related to the implementation of Collision Lab.
 This is not an exhaustive description of the implementation.
-The intention is to provide a high-level overview, and to supplement the internal documentation (source code comments) and external documentation (design documents).
+The intention is to provide a high-level overview and to supplement the internal documentation (source code comments) and external documentation (design documents).

 Before reading this document, you are encouraged to read: